DUNE/dune-computing-model/README.md

 * Potential reliance on HPC for difficult reconstruction cases

 ## Computing Model as a "Living Document"
-The initial draft of the Computing Model will be completed in the Fall of 2015.
+The initial draft of the Computing Model was completed in the Fall of 2015.
 It is meant to be a "living document" which will change as DUNE goes through the R&D, prototyping and other stages in its evolution.

 ## Known Unknowns
 The work on DAQ and other DUNE online systems is just starting in 2015.
 While there is valuable understanding being gained already, it is not feasible at this point to produce reliable estimates for data reduction factors to be achieved in DAQ.
 This situation is likely to persist for quite some time as progress is made in R&D. In the meantime, it is helpful to consider the DUNE Computing Model under two sets of assumptions, i.e. assuming a significant (an order of magnitude) data reduction factor in one case and a "bad case" scenario where there is only a factor of two achieved over nominal values.